 Morlet Family Vineyards

 Tracing its roots to a “Ghost Winery” from the 1880s, this stone building in St. Helena had long ago been converted to a residence.
-Paul Kelley Architect and the owners, Luc and Jodie Morlet, resurrected the historic structure and transformed it back into a working winery.
+Paul Kelley Architecture and the owners, Luc and Jodie Morlet, resurrected the historic structure and transformed it back into a working winery.
 The Morlets wanted a showplace to match their philosophy: “neo-classical laissez-faire without compromise.”
-Kelley set about converting the downstairs into a small winery and tasting room, with the Morlets’ French oak barrels as a focal point within the original stone walls.
+Kelley converted the downstairs into a small winery and tasting room, with the Morlets’ French oak barrels as a focal point within the original stone walls.
 This floor was also configured to house a lab, offices, restroom and case storage adjacent to a new crush pad.
-After structurally strengthening the lower level, the interior was redesigned along the center axis using the original posts and beams.
+After structurally strengthening the lower level, the interior was redesigned along the center axis using original posts and beams.
 With the help of Paul Kelley, the ghosts of the pre-prohibition past and the winemakers of the present all found a harmonious place to call their own.